BTWIP.jpg - 5430 Bytes

 Anyways, a strip of this was applied and a light box built for the LED strip.

-Now you'll not the end section shape of said lightbox.
+Now you'll not the end section shape of said light box.

-Two reasons, one i'll get to later but the main one is so the light from the LEDs hits the back angled wall first spreading it out a bit and the flat bottom just helps diffuse the hotspot thing.
+it out a bit and the flat bottom just helps diffuse the hotspot thing.

-So the clear kit piece grille given the matt black treatment and I for one now have a personal hero in 0.75mm masking tape!
+So the clear kit piece grille given the matt black treatment and I

 And with that, the black box o' 12 volts was applied.